 At the conclusion of the workshop, participants will be able to:

 - A clearer understanding of substances (drugs) and their affects on the central nervous system

-- Increased understanding of the relationship between, trauma (including developmental), attachement style, shame, greif & loss and substance use.
+- Increased understanding of the relationship between, trauma (including developmental), attachment style, shame, grief & loss and substance use.

-- A more robust understanding of how to engage empathically and theraputically with a person using substances
+- A more robust understanding of how to engage emphatically and therapeutically with a person using substances

-- Increased knowledge of co-morbidity (a co-occurance of substance use and mental health issues.
+- Increased knowledge of co-morbidity (a co-occurrence of substance use and mental health issues).

 The Presenter- Tony Johannsen

 Tony is a forensic drug and alcohol clinician who specialises in working with complex clients.
 Tony also works in the field of Family Violence as a Men’ Behaviour Change Facilitator.
 Through working with mandated forensic clients, Tony has come to understand that substance use is a far more complex issue than the broader public often acknowledge.
 “Most clients I work with have experienced numerous traumas and developmental setbacks throughout their lives.
 I am yet to work with a problematic substance user who has not been or traumatized at some point in their history.
 I feel the traditional narratives for substance users are now very outdated”.